shagun751/bsnq/Trial 21 - Logs/log_bsnqM.md

 	- Works very well with hardly any effect on the speed.
 	- **Currently v-vel is kept 0, as it is still considering only unidirectional waves**.
 	- OpenMP implemented wherever possible.
-	- **Error reporting:** The array err is to check if that point has successfully got velocities from bsnq.
+	- **_getVertVel_ Error reporting:** The array err is to check if that point has successfully got velocities from bsnq.
 		- err = 0 : No error
 		- err = 1 : Location is not inside any bsnq element.
-			- uOut, vOut, wOut, pOut will be returned = 0
+			- uOut, vOut, wOut, pOut will be returned = 0.
+Here pOut is pressure.

+#### Update [2020-04-27]
+- Added _getEtaPQForXY_ into the bsnqModule.
+- This allows extracting these variables at any location if required in future.
+It might be useful in coupling two bsnq instances.
+- The subroutine _getVertVel_ was not giving these variables.
+- **_getEtaPQForXY_ Error reporting:** The array err is to check if that point has successfully got velocities from bsnq.
+	- err = 0 : No error
+	- err = 1 : Location is not inside any bsnq element.
+		- etaOut, pOut, qOut will be returned = 0

 -----------------------------------------------